 Honestly, almost every clothing company has some version of the Harrington jacket.
 From cheap Asian knock-offs to legacy brands, you literally have hundreds of options to choose from.
 So to keep this simple, I’m going to focus on the more well-known labels and throw one or two cheaper alternatives into the mix.
 I’m also going to stick with versions that adhere as closely as possible to the design of the original.
 So no snap buttons, welted pockets, open hems or cuffs, or crazy logos.

-A trio of low cost options available on Amazon.
-First, the Kentex Harrington in Beige for $17.00 to $55.00.
-Second, the Mountain Pass Vintage Harrington in Beige for £16.95 to £18.95.
-And last, the Gensen Classic Harrington in Stone for £17.95 to £18.95.
+A couple of low cost options available on Amazon and Ebay.
+First, the Pro Scottish LLC in Beige for $55.00/£10.49 to £19.05 (it comes from the brand Style Spot on Amazon UK, but it’s the same jacket).
+Second, the Lambretta Classic Harrington Jacket in Stone/Beige for $61.50/£39.99.
 I think it’s safe to say that all of these are made somewhere in Asia.
-So don’t expect outstanding quality (although the Mountain Pass has 4.5 stars after 1000 reviews) and make sure to double check the comments on sizing.
+So don’t expect outstanding quality (although both are pretty well reviewed) and make sure to double check the comments on sizing.

 Some stylistic differences set the Farah Hardy apart.
 First, you’re getting inset sleeves instead of raglan.
 Second, the cut is much slimmer.
 And third, the jacket is missing that umbrella vent on the back.
 So, all in all, it may not appeal to traditionalists.
 But if you’re looking for a more modern take, this could be your option.
 Amazon U.S. and UK have the best prices and sizes small to XL in stock at the time of writing.
-But you can also get the same jacket directly from the Farah website on sale for $107.80/£80.00.
+But you can also get the same jacket directly from the Farah website on sale for $110.00/£70.00.
+I’m just not 100% sure it’s the same color as the one pictured above based on the product photos.

 The Investment Pieces

 Not really sure what I can add to justify choosing this Brooks Brothers option over, say, the Ben Sherman.
 The fit actually looks pretty trim and it does have the raglan sleeves and yoke vent.
 It also has jetted pockets behind the front flap pockets, which is nice if you’re looking to quickly stash your keys.
-Just note that the reviews state that the “water repellent cotton” fabric is actually about 74% nylon.
+Brooks Brothers has sizes XS to XXL on their website.

 If you’d like to learn more about the Baracuta G9 Harrington jacket, check out these articles from James Bond Lifestyle, The Art of Manliness and Gentleman’s Gazette.
 And remember to check us out our Instagram, Facebook page and Pinterest Boards for more James Bond style advice, inspiration and info on where to find the latest deals!